ShuheZhang-MUMC/FPM_benchmarks/README.md

 | VEM-FPM      | Variational EM algorithm for FPM reconstruction.

 ## How to use
 -**Step 1** run "gen_img_batch.m" to generate the simulated FPM data.
-The data is saved with .mat file in the provided folders.
+The data is saved with .mat file in the provided folders. <br>
 -**Step 2** run "recover/run_benchmarks.m" to perform reconstruction with different algorithms.
-The data loading path should be set so that the code will automatically load the .mat files generated from the first step.
+The data loading path should be set so that the code will automatically load the .mat files generated from the first step. <br>

-Users may adjust the noise signal and LED shifting strength to simulate the noise signals and LED uncertainties.
-The parameters for data generation can be also adjusted to test the code in different experimental conditions.
+Users may adjust the noise signal and LED shifting strength to simulate the noise signals and LED uncertainties. <br> The parameters for data generation can be also adjusted to test the code in different experimental conditions.